MahmoudOsama7/Weather-App/README.md

 5-Permissions Handling

-The attached Pictures illustrates how the App works and to navigate through the app
+6-The attached Pictures illustrates how the App works and to navigate through the app